-Half note, whole note, quarter note, 8th notes… Note values are what we call the notes when we talk about how long or short each tone is.
+Half note, whole note, quarter note, 8th notes… Note values are what we call the basic music notes when we talk about how long or short each tone is.

 The music barline is the vertical line that divide the music in measures.

 Bar lines are actually not extremely important in themselves, rather a bother at times, but they help you when reading notes to visually divide the notes in groups on the staff.

 These groups, also called measures or bars, are based on the beat, or the underlying pulse of the piece. >> Learn about the music bar line here.